 “Attractive bolthole in Orosei’s Old Town - a great base from which to discover the wild wonders of Sardinia’s magnificent Golfo di Orosei”

 As for Mannois, this small, friendly hotel sits in the Old Town entwined in a labyrinth of cobbled lanes.
-Rooms are split between 3 buildings: Sa Corte, the main house, with its pretty courtyard; Sa Dommo (200m away); and Sa Turre (500m away), with a restaurant, two roof terraces and fabulous views over town.
-Owner Emanuele is on hand to advise.
+Rooms are split between 4 buildings: Sa Corte, the main house, with its pretty courtyard; Sa Dommo (200m away), Sa Turre (500m away), with a restaurant and roof terrace (fabulous views over town), and a Dependance (Annex) with self-catering suites in the newer part of town.
+Wherever you stay, owner Emanuele and his team are on hand to advise.
 Good restaurants wait on your doorstep.

 - The pretty rooms are spotlessly clean and many have terraces or balconies

-- Orosei, a small medieval town that stands on the Cedrino river
+- Orosei itself: a small medieval town that stands on the Cedrino river

-- The boat trips along the coast and guided hiking tours into the mountains
+- Boat trips along the coast and guided hiking tours into the mountains; the walk to Tiscali, an ancient Nuraghic village concealed within a cave, is magical

 - The beach is 3km out of town.
 However, 8km of golden sand compensate and you can drive down, borrow bikes or jump on the shuttle bus (extra cost)